Order-One Rolling Shutter Cameras: Building RS1 cameras

 \subsection{Constant rotation}

-In the special case when we know that a camera does not rotate, we can more easily check whether its order is one.
-In fact, the center-movement map $C$ is rational if and only if $\Lambda$ is rational (see \eqref{eq:LambdaMap} and~\cref{lem:LambdaRationalImplications}), and the condition that all its rolling planes meet in a line implies all other conditions in~\cref{thm:rs1cameras}.
+In the special case that cameras do not rotate, we can more easily check whether the order is 1.
+In fact, the center-movement map $C$ is rational iff $\Lambda$ is rational (see \eqref{eq:LambdaMap} and~\cref{lem:LambdaRationalImplications}), and the condition that all rolling planes meet in a line implies all other conditions in~\cref{thm:rs1cameras}.

-\begin{proposition} A rolling shutter camera with constant rotation and rational center movement has order one if and only if the intersection of all its rolling planes is a line. \end{proposition}
+\begin{proposition} A RS camera with constant rotation and rational center movement has order one if and only if the intersection of all its rolling planes is a line. \end{proposition}

 We denote the three rows of the constant rotation matrix $R \in \mathrm{SO}(3)$ by $w_1,w_2,w_3$.
 Then, we can write the rolling planes map \eqref{eq:SigmaMap} as $\Sigma: (v:t) \mapsto (w_2:0) \vee (vw_1+tw_3:0) \vee C(v:t)$.
 In particular, all rolling planes go through the point $(w_2:0)$.
 When the intersection of the rolling planes is a line $K$, then $(w_2:0)$ is the unique point of intersection of $K$ with the plane at infinity.
 (Otherwise, if $K$ were contained in that plane, then all rolling planes would be equal to that plane.)
 In particular, the line $K$ determines the second row of $R$ (up to sign) and the remaining rows of $R$ determine the rolling planes map as